 - Easy does it color

 Sure, we all love the traditional colors, from black and orange to red and green, but you don’t have to deck the halls with only those shades.
 Instead of being a slave to tradition, tweak your tones to suit your usual décor.
-Is your whole house grey and cream?
+Is your whole house gray and cream?
 Try blue and silver for Christmas instead.
 Think outside the box and don’t get stuck in the same-old routine.

 - Decorate for all the senses

 Ask someone about holiday memories, and we’re pretty sure they’ll mention at least one scent.
 Whether it’s bread, cookies, cinnamon, pumpkin pie, spices, or pine, our sense of smell is right up there on the nostalgia chart.
 If you aren’t in the kitchen baking, find some great, holiday-scented candles to freshen your home and lend that holiday air.

 No matter how festive your décor, it just doesn’t feel like the holidays without some sparkle.
 Make sure to add plenty with lots of candles and string lights.
 If you haven’t already done it, swap out your bulbs for dimmable LEDs and set the tone for a terrific holiday.

 Unless you just moved into a bigger place, chances are you have way more holiday décor than you can really use.
 Editing is your friend.
 Look at your holiday décor the same way you look at everything else in your home.
 What works, what doesn’t, and what makes the space feel better?
 There’s no need to overdose on the festive.

 Sometimes layering is a good thing, and other times, not so much.
 Make sure your holiday décor adds to your existing style.
 If it doesn’t, try removing your usual décor and putting it away for the duration of the holiday.
 That way, your special occasions can really shine.